-Even someone who has never played any games at all has used an emulator in their life.
-A workaholic programmer for instance (not me), who rarely uses anything other than a text editor and a command window, also uses an emulator!
-The terminal itself is emulating the shell functionality in the user mode, so there is no way cool things would get done without the use of powerful tools like the terminal emulator.
-What I’m saying here is, emulators are powerful software tools, and you should include them on your Windows PC to get the most out of your machine.
+The terminal itself emulates the shell functionality in the user mode, so there is no way cool things would get done without using powerful tools like the terminal emulator.
+I’m saying that emulators are powerful software tools, and you should include them on your Windows PC to get the most out of your machine.

-I mean sure, there are plenty of great games that are compatible with Windows on its own.
-But a PC often does not get all the types of game that are meant for dedicated game consoles, like PlayStation and Xbox.
-So, we use our good old simulators to bridge the software gap and allow us to play games from those consoles on our (significantly) more capable PCs.
-Yeah, that’s right!
-I am taking the PC gamers’ side.
-Mainly because we can easily download Xbox 360 Emulator for our Windows 10/8.1/8/7 operating systems and you can’t do the same.
+I mean, sure, plenty of great games are compatible with Windows.
+But a PC often does not get all the types of games that are meant for dedicated game consoles, like PlayStation and Xbox.
+You can’t do the same because we can easily download Xbox 360 Emulator for our Windows 10/8.1/8/7 operating systems.
 Anyway, Xbox roasts aside, let us see how we can download some emulators for Xbox 360.

 Why do I need an Xbox 360 emulator?

-If you saw some Xbox 360-only games, such as Fable II, Dead or Alive 4, Dance Central 2 and more, you might be tempted try them out once.
-But you may not have an Xbox to play those titles on, but that is the point of this whole article.
+If you saw some Xbox 360-only games, such as motorcycle games, Fable II, Dead or Alive 4, Dance Central 2, and more, you might be tempted to try them out once.
+You may not have an Xbox to play those titles on, but that is the point of this whole article.
 You don’t need one!

-So whether you are a true PC gamer, who has fought valiantly through many onscreen battles at max FPS, or you are someone who calls themselves a “gamer” after playing candy crush saga, take a look at how you can run Xbox games on Windows.
-You never know when you might get into it and start a super hit streaming channel over at twitch or something!
+So whether you are a true PC gamer, who has fought valiantly through many onscreen battles at max FPS, or someone who calls themselves a “gamer” after playing Candy Crush Saga, take a look at how you can run Xbox games on Windows.
+You never know when you might get into it and start a super hit streaming channel over at Twitch or something!
 Alright then, let’s get straight to it.